Here’s How Betterment Women Are Shaping the Future of Finance

 “It’s cool to be able to say, ‘I work for a financial company, but our app is built in Rails, not COBOL,’” said Lead Software Engineer Katelyn Lesse, in reference to new and old programming languages.

-5. Eliminating jargon in an industry that’s ridden with it
+5. Eliminating jargon in an industry that’s littered with it.

 “Finance is one of those things that’s pretty murky for most people,” said Amy Ouellette, Director of Business Success at Betterment for Business, our 401(k) offering.
 “There are so many technical terms that financial companies use when they’re talking to customers.
 It can sound like a foreign language.”